kubecost/docs/cost-allocation.md

-The Cost Allocation page allows you to quickly see spend across all Kubernetes concepts.
-This article describes how you can control the data displayed in this view.
+The Cost Allocation page allows you to quickly see spend across all Kubernetes concepts, e.g. namespace and service.
+It allows for allocating cost to organizational concepts like team, product/project, or department.
+This article helps you understand the metrics presented and describes how you can control the data displayed in this view.

 ![Cost allocation view](cost-allocation.png)